jzu/bac/README.md

 Unix account and be accessible read-only by you excluding anyone else, meaning `-r--------` (`chmod 400 ~/.bacpwd`).
 Each line is an account, of the form `username password` separated by spaces.
-By the way, it also fixes the issue of having special characters in the password.
+By the way, it also fixes the issue of having special characters in the password, such as `!`.

 Example: